poutinedevicto/beckn-onix/pkg/plugin/implementation/dediregistry/README.md

 # DeDi Registry Plugin

-A Beckn-ONIX registry type plugin for integrating with DeDi registry services.
-Implements the `RegistryLookup` interface to provide participant information and public keys.
+A **registry type plugin** for Beckn-ONIX that integrates with DeDi (Decentralized Digital Infrastructure) registry services.
+This plugin implements the `RegistryLookup` interface, making it a specialized type of registry plugin.

 ## Overview

-The DeDi Registry plugin enables Beckn-ONIX to lookup DeDi registries for participant records, converting DeDi API responses to standard Beckn Subscription format for seamless integration with existing registry infrastructure.
+The DeDi Registry plugin is a **registry implementation** that enables Beckn-ONIX to lookup participant records from DeDi registries.
+It converts DeDi API responses to standard Beckn Subscription format, allowing it to work interchangeably with the standard registry plugin through the same `RegistryLookup` interface.

+## Plugin Type Classification

+**Registry Type Plugin**: This plugin is a **type of registry plugin**, not a standalone plugin category.

+- **Interface**: Implements `RegistryLookup` interface (same as standard registry plugin)
+- **Interchangeable**: Can replace or work alongside standard registry plugin
+- **Manager Access**: Available via `manager.Registry()` method
+- **Plugin Category**: Registry

 ## Features

-- **RegistryLookup Interface**: Implements standard Beckn registry interface
+- **Standard Registry Interface**: Implements `RegistryLookup` interface for seamless integration
 - **DeDi API Integration**: GET requests to DeDi registry endpoints with Bearer authentication
+- **Dynamic Participant Lookup**: Uses subscriber IDs from request context (not static configuration)
-- **Data Conversion**: Converts DeDi responses to Beckn Subscription format
+- **Data Conversion**: Converts DeDi responses to standard Beckn Subscription format
 - **HTTP Retry Logic**: Built-in retry mechanism using retryablehttp client
 - **Timeout Control**: Configurable request timeouts